jamiegoodwin/blogwin/_jekyll/_drafts/boost-your-wifi-with-whole-home-signal-and-up-to-double-the-speed.md

 Connect to the new network with the cool name you gave it.
 Test your speeds.

 In the furthest corner of my house from the router, I got some f*ing impressive speed differences with the new router.
-To test, put the laptop on the floor and connected to the Virgin Wi-Fi, went to [speedtest.net](https://www.speedtest.net/ "Test your Internet speed at speedtest.net").
+To test, I put the laptop on the floor and connected to the to Wi-Fis in turn using [speedtest.net](https://www.speedtest.net/ "Test your Internet speed at speedtest.net").

 We’re on Virgin cable at **110 MB/s**.